Camper van conversion featuring a raised pop to roof

 • Compatible with Mercedes Sprinter and Ford Transit

-What Makes It Unique: "We learned from van builders that their customers faced a difficult choice: Add a fiberglass pop-top to gain valuable sleeping space or add a roof rack to mount useful adventure accessories, but not both.
-We created the Cloud Cap to eliminate that compromise."
+What Makes It Unique: "We learned from van builders that their clients faced a hard choice: Add a fiberglass pop-top to gain extra sleeping space or add a roof rack to mount useful trip gear.
+They couldn’t do both.
+We created the Cloud Cap to remove that trade-off.

 SCA Pop Tops (supplied by RRE)

-RRE Global distributes SCA pop-tops, representing German engineering excellence in van conversions.
-SCA offers an extensive range of pop-up sleeping roofs in several design classes to meet different requirements in terms of comfort.
+RRE Global sells SCA pop-tops, showing German design quality in van conversions.
+SCA offers a wide range of pop-up sleeping roofs in several design classes to meet various needs in terms of comfort.

 SCA Features: